Absolutely continuous Furstenberg measures: Proof of main theorem

 \section{Proof of main theorem}

-We now have all of the tools required to prove Theorem \ref{theorem:main_furstenberg}.
+We now have all the tools required to prove Theorem \ref{theorem:main_furstenberg}.
 First we will prove the following.

 \begin{proposition} For all $\alpha_0 \in (0, 1/3)$ and every $t, R>0$ there exists some constant $C>0$ such that the following is true.
-Suppose that $\mu$ is a strongly irreducible finitely supported probability measure on $\Gp$ whose support is not contained in any compact subgroup of $\Gp$.
+Suppose that $\mu$ is a finitely supported Zariski-dense probability measure.
 Suppose that $\mu$ is $\alpha_0, t$-non-degenerate and that the operator norm is bounded above by $R$ on the support of $\mu$.
 Let $h_{RW}$ be its random walk entropy, let $\chi$ be its Lyapunov exponent and let $M_{\mu}$ be its splitting rate.
 Suppose that

 Then for all sufficiently small (in terms of $\mu, R, \alpha_0$ and $t$) $r>0$ and all $k \in [\log \log r^{-1}, 2 \log \log r^{-1}] \cap \Z$ we have \end{proposition}

 \begin{proof}

 Let $C_1$ be the $C$ from Proposition \ref{proposition:variance_sum_to_order_k_detail} with $\exp(-11)$ in the role of $\alpha$ and $t$ in the role of $t$.
 Note that by Proposition \ref{proposition:variance_sum_to_order_k_detail} it is sufficient to show that there is some constant $c_1 = c_1(\mu) > 0$ and some constant $A_1 = A_1(\mu, R, \alpha_0, t)>0$ such that for all sufficiently small $r>0$ we can find some $n < A_1 \log \log r^{-1}$ such that if we let $K = \exp(\sqrt{\log \log r^{-1}})$ then